eclipse-iceoryx/iceoryx/tools/docker/README.md

 Type "screen [-d] -r [pid.]tty.host" to resume one of them.
 ```

-To attach a screen session use to PID listed as first number in the output above.
+To attach a screen session use the PID listed as first number in the output above.
 In our case we would like to attach to
 `35.pts-0.b10b3630f6d3>  (12/18/20 09:28:17)>(Detached)` our sender application.